How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 Add the Checkbox Element next

-There are around 24 elements you can use to customize your products for different needs.
+There are more than 22 elements you can use to customize your products for different needs.
 So, besides checkboxes, you can also add elements like radio buttons, image swatches, color pickers, sliders, and even file uploads!

 Now, let’s take care of some basic settings for each element.
 Here’s what you can do: